ibm-cloud-docs/SecureGateway/securegateway_faq.md

 - On Secure Gateway client UI, click the Connection Information menu

-The following connection statistics would be displayed: Overall data size transmitted, overall data size received, the number of total connections and realotime active connections.
+The following connection statistics would be displayed:
+- Overall data size transmitted.
+- Overall data size received.
+- The number of total connections.
+- Real-time active connections.